smapiot/piral/src/tooling/piral-cli/README.md

 ### Available Plugins

-Right now the following plugins exist:
+Right now the following generic plugins exist:

 - [**piral-cli-local-feed**](https://github.com/FlorianRappl/piral-cli-local-feed), provides the ability to start a local feed service
 - [**piral-cli-dotenv**](https://github.com/FlorianRappl/piral-cli-dotenv), provides the ability to easily integrate environment variables

+Also the following bundler plugin exists (bringing build / debug capabilities):

+- [**piral-cli-parcel**](https://github.com/smapiot/piral), provides an integration for Parcel as a bundler
-- [**piral-cli-webpack**](https://github.com/FlorianRappl/piral-cli-webpack), provides an integration for Webpack to build and debug pilets
+- [**piral-cli-webpack**](https://github.com/smapiot/piral), provides an integration for Webpack as a bundler

 You'll find an updated list [on NPM](https://www.npmjs.com/search?q=keywords%3Apiral-cli) using the keyword **piral-cli**.